fauzaanu/diet/README.md

 2. User inputs their current weight
 3. User selects their goal (weight loss, maintenance, or weight gain)
 4. User chooses an intensity level
-5. The bot calculates personalized calorie and protein targets
+5. The bot calculates personalized calorie and protein targets based on the calculation done on the video

+The bot is complete as of now but I thought of adding some more stuff

 6. User inputs their favorite foods
-7. The bot generates a ChatGPT prompt for meal planning
+7. The bot generates a ChatGPT prompt for meal planning based on his calculated calories and favourite foods

 ## Setup